gitpod-io/retired-gatsby-website/src/blog/gitpod-launch.md

 Today, we are happy to announce the launch of [Gitpod.io](https://gitpod.io), an online service that provides disposable, ready-to-code development environments for GitHub projects.

-## One Click Dev Environments for GitHub
+## One-Click Dev Environments for GitHub
 The idea is simple: You are on GitHub and want to start working on some project.
 Instead of going through the manual setups, etc. you simply click a button.
 A ready-to-code dev environment is started in your browser.
-You can now code, review or just try out the code.
+You can now code, review or just try out the project.
 Once you are done you simply close the tab.

 ![GitHub button](./gitpod-launch/browser-ext.png)